 - Ratna Sambhava रत्नसम्भव (yellow color, earth) – represents the cosmic element of sensation and faces the south.

-- Amitabha अमिताभ (red color, fire) – represents cosmic element of Sanjna (name) and faces the West.
+- Amitabha अमिताभ (red color, fire) – represents the cosmic element of Sanjna (name) and faces the West.

 - Amoghasiddhi अमोघसिद्धी (green color, air) – represents the cosmic element of conformation and faces the north.

 Swayambhu stupa is one of the scared ancient Buddhist pilgrimages which has a half sphere with a cube on top of it’s apex painted with the eyes of Buddha looking in all four directions.
 It is filled with numerous artifacts and we can find a thirteen-level golden spire.
 There are multiple shrines, temples, monasteries and museums.
 Each open side of the cube faces north, west, east and south.
 On top of the cube are 13 tiers which represent the stages of spiritual realizations needed for Buddhahood.
 There are carvings of the Panch Buddha (five Buddhas) on each of the four sides of the stupa.
 At the entrance, you will find two lion statues guarding.